thin-edge/thin-edge.io/docs/src/operate/c8y/apama_plugin.md

 tags: [Operate, Cumulocity, Software Management]
 ---

-The Apama plugin, part of the Apama thin-edge support package, can be used to install Apama projects using the Cumulocity software management feature.
+The Apama plugin, part of the Apama %%te%% support package, can be used to install Apama projects using the Cumulocity software management feature.

 ## Prerequisites

-The Apama thin-edge support package must be installed before you can install Apama projects on thin-edge.
+The Apama %%te%% support package must be installed before you can install Apama projects on %%te%%.
 The recommended way of installing Apama support on Debian based distributions is with the apt package manager.
-Further details about this can be found in the thin-edge.io documentation at [Manage the software on your devices from Cumulocity cloud](../../start/software-management.md).
+Further details about this can be found in the %%te%% documentation at [Manage the software on your devices from Cumulocity cloud](../../start/software-management.md).

 #### Set up the Debian repository from which the Apama packages will be installed